commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 Test TC102
 ----------

-:Summary: Bind **Room Types** to the Hotel Channel Connector Backend.
+:Summary: Bind **Room Types** to the Pms Channel Connector Backend.

 :Requirement: TC101

-:Procedure: Add the Hotel Channel Connector Backend to the Room Type.
+:Procedure: Add the Pms Channel Connector Backend to the Room Type.

 :Result:
  - The Room Type is created in WuBook.